 The killer: Darren Wilson.

 The killing sparked daily protests in Ferguson that were met with an unreasonable militarized police armed with tear gas, riot gear, and mine-resistant ambush protected vehicles.
-Ferguson soon became the epicenter of a growing #BlackLivesMatter movement resisting racism and demanding Black civil rights.
+Ferguson soon became the epicenter of a growing #BlackLivesMatter movement resisting racism and demanding human rights for Black people.

 By October, community leaders organized “Ferguson October: Weekend of Resistance,” a three-day gathering of thousands of supporters from around the world who participated in protests, marches, prayers, events, concerts, and workshops throughout Ferguson and St. Louis.